Nepal's Chief Justice Rana faces impeachment motion | Politics

 Meanwhile, senior Justice Deep Kumar Karki has been appointed as the acting Chief Justice of the Supreme Court.

-In 2017, a motion of impeachment was filed against the then Chief Justice Sushila Karki.
+In 2017, a motion of impeachment was filed against the then Chief Justice Sushila Karki - the first woman Chief Justice of Nepal.
+She was automatically suspended from the post after the registration of the motion.

+However, Karki was reinstated to her position through a Supreme Court's stay order.
+She retired after a few months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)